Ships resume berthing at halted port terminal in China

 The Meishan terminal has resumed partial vessel operations since last Wednesday and is expected to have a gradual return to full operations in the coming weeks, shipping line CMA CGM said in an advisory to customers.

-The Meishan terminal, which accounts for about a quarter of the Ningbo port's container throughput, was shut on Aug 11 after a worker became infected with the delta variant of Covid-19.
+The Meishan terminal, which accounts for about a quarter of Ningbo port's container throughput, was shut on Aug 11 after a worker became infected with the Delta variant of the coronavirus.